ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   suffer from head-of-line blocking inside the connection, for example, when there is a packet loss.

-Prefetching updates:
+Long-polling updates:
-: Prefetching updates can reduce the time to send the request, making it possible to achieve sub-RTT transmission of ALTO incremental updates.
+: Long-polling updates can reduce the time to send the request, making it possible to achieve sub-RTT transmission of ALTO incremental updates.
 In
   {{RFC8895}}, this requirement is fulfilled using server-sent event (SSE) and is still desired in the ALTO new transport.